Prof-anabi/html-css-js-projects/Real-time_Character_Counter/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Open the `index.html` file in your web browser.

-## Usage
-This repository contains individual web apps, therefore you need to navigate to each repository to have access to the app.

 ## Contributing
 Contributions are welcome!
 If you want to contribute to this project, please follow these steps: